Denver Child Custody Lawyer

-The second type of custody case involves parenting time and decision-making authority.
+The second type of custody case in Denver involves parenting time and decision-making authority.
 These cases are generally decided during or following a divorce case and involve physical custody (who the child lives with) and legal custody (who makes life decisions for the child).

 How is Child Custody Determined in Colorado?

 The courts will examine the following when awarding custody of the children: